This gentle practice helps me regulate pain, stress & overwhelm

 Along with feeling better mentally, I usually experience some signs of stress release afterward, like laughing, yawning, crying, or feeling suddenly tired (usually after a lot of fight/flight energy).

-I also love that EFT can be adjusted and done discreetly anytime, anywhere.
-It’s believed that each EFT tapping point has an emotional/energetic association, so just tapping on a certain point may also help with release.
+I also love that EFT can be adjusted and done discreetly on the go.
+It’s believed that each EFT tapping point has an emotional/energetic association, so just tapping on a certain point may also help with release without needing to do a whole routine.

 For example, when I’m feeling really emotional (lot’s of mobilizing energy), either talking or thinking about the issue while tapping on my collarbone meridian points (#8) can be really soothing.
 This might be because the point is associated with safety and the fight-or-flight response.